Skip to main content

 Frequently Asked Questions

-The median H-1B salary in FY 2025 is $120,000, reflecting continued growth in skilled worker compensation.
-H-1B salaries vary significantly by role and location—software engineers in Silicon Valley often earn $150K-$200K, while positions in lower cost-of-living areas may start around $80K.
-The 10th percentile sits at $73,382, representing entry-level positions, while top earners at the 90th percentile reach $197,724.
+The median H-1B salary in FY 2026 is $130,707, reflecting continued growth in skilled worker compensation.
+H-1B salaries vary significantly by role and location—software engineers in Silicon Valley often earn $150K–$200K, while positions in lower cost-of-living areas may start around $80K.
+The 10th percentile sits at $80,000, representing entry-level positions, while top earners at the 90th percentile reach $212,000.
 These figures represent base salaries only and exclude bonuses, stock compensation, and benefits.
+See the full FY 2026 salary breakdown or historical trends.

 10th %ile Median 90th %ile